 data in thousand HUF 2020 2019

-Depreciation 55 167 37 254
+Depreciation 55 181 37 257

-Impairment 648 685 43 916
+Impairment 1 185 189 916

-Credit losses 1 447 0
+Credit losses 1 447

-Total 705 299 81 170
+Total 57 813 227 173

 The Company accounted for HUF 55,166,000 depreciation on non-investment property, plant and equipment in the reporting year.
-An impairment loss was recognized in the amount of HUF 1,185,000 on doubtful trade receivables and HUF 647,500,000 on additional payments; and an expense of HUF 1,447,000 was recognized as a credit loss in accordance with IFRS9.
+The Company recorded an impairment loss of HUF 1,185,000 on doubtful trade receivables, and an expense of HUF 1,447,000 was recognized as a credit loss in accordance with IFRS 9.
+Harsánylejtő Kft. accounted for HUF 15,000 depreciation in the reporting period.

-The Company has assessed the need for credit losses to be recognized in relation to receivables in accordance with the requirements of IFRS9 The expected credit losses have been assessed on an aggregate basis for each asset group as follows:
+The Company has assessed the need for credit losses to be recognized in relation to receivables in accordance with the requirements of IFRS 9.
+Expected credit losses have been assessed on an aggregate basis for each asset group, and in the case of receivables, the simplified model is used by the Company (lifetime method),